rmerkel/P/README.md

  * Allow pointers to point to any varaible, thus pass by reference would be simular to C; pass a pointer.
  * Add object attributes, simular to ADA
- * Maybe bit operators in place of Pascal sets?
+ * Bit operators in place of Pascal sets
 ...

 Like PL/0, P is a combination compiler and interpreter; it first runs the